vpengat/Portfolio-Website-/README.md

 ##  For Curious Visitors

-This website isn’t just for show — it’s something I designed and built myself to tell you who I am and what I’ve worked on.
+This website isn’t just for show, it’s something I designed and built myself to tell you who I am and what I’ve worked on.